 What Are My Rights as a Passenger Involved in a Car Crash?

-Posted on behalf of Lynch Law Firm on Sep 07, 2018 in Car Accidents News
+Posted on behalf of Lynch Law Firm on September 7, 2018 in Car Accident News

 Although personal injury claims are often filed by drivers involved in a car accident, passengers riding in the vehicle may also be entitled to legal action against the at-fault party.
 However, many people are unaware of their rights as a passenger after being injured in a car accident.